fubar2/toolfactory-galaxy-docker/README.md

 ## Planning and building new Galaxy tool wrappers.

 It is best to have all the required planning done to wrap any new script or binary before firing up the TF.
 Conda is the only current dependency manager supported.
-Before starting, at the very least, the user will need to know the required software package name in Conda and the version to use, how the command line for the package must be constructed, and there must be sample inputs in the working history for each of the required data inputs for the package, together with values for every parameter to suit these sample inputs.
+Before starting, at the very least, the tool builder will need to know the required software package name in Conda and the version to use, how the command line for the package must be constructed, and there must be sample inputs in the working history for each of the required data inputs for the package, together with values for every parameter to suit these sample inputs.
 These are required on the TF form